-Director/Program Coordinator: School Business Administrator/Early Childhood is an integrated preschool program operated by the Franklin Public Schools.
+Director/Program Coordinator: School Business Administrator/Early Childhood Development integrated preschool program operated by the Franklin Public Schools.
 The program is designed for children who are three to five years old.
 Parent and community involvement is an integral part of our preschool program.
 The highly trained staff provides a nurturing environment that utilizes a developmentally appropriate curriculum.
 Multi-sensory and hands-on experiences maximize learning opportunities in the areas of social/emotional, language, motor, cognition, and daily living skills.
 The program features low student-teacher ratios and highly qualified public school early childhood and special education teachers and support staff.
 Tuition fees are collected from parents choosing to enroll their students.

-Development Center Director
+Center Director

-Program Description: Francis X. O' Regan Early Childhood Development Center program on a weekly basis.
+Program Description: Francis X. O' Regan Early Childhood Development Center is an program on a weekly basis.
 Rates can be found on the district's website related healthcare costs, contracted services, equipment and materials to operate the early childhood program.

-Fee Structure: Rates vary based on the number of days a student attends the https://www.franklinps.net/early-childhood-development-ce nter
+Fee Structure: Rates vary based on the number of days a student attends the